Mike Bibby

-Michael Bibby (born May 13, 1978) is an American former professional basketball player and current head coach at California State University, Sacramento.
-He played for 14 seasons in the National Basketball Association (NBA).
-A point guard, Bibby played college basketball for the Arizona Wildcats, with whom he won the 1997 NCAA Championship.
-He was drafted second overall by the Vancouver Grizzlies in the 1998 NBA draft and was named to the NBA All-Rookie First Team in his first season with the Grizzlies.
-He also played for the Sacramento Kings, Atlanta Hawks, Washington Wizards, Miami Heat, and New York Knicks.
+Michael Bibby (born May 13, 1978) is an American college basketball coach and former player who is the head coach for the Sacramento State Hornets of the Big West Conference (BWC).
+He played for 14 seasons in the National Basketball Association (NBA) as a point guard.

+Bibby played college basketball for the Arizona Wildcats, with whom he won the 1997 NCAA Championship during his freshman season.
+He was named Pac-10 Player of the Year and was a first-team All-American selection during his sophomore year, en route to being drafted second overall by the Vancouver Grizzlies in the 1998 NBA draft.

+After spending three seasons with the Grizzlies, Bibby was traded to the Sacramento Kings in 2001, where he helped the team reach the Western Conference Finals in 2002 as their starting point guard.
+After seven seasons in Sacramento, he was dealt to the Atlanta Hawks in 2008 and spent parts of four seasons with the team.
+After a short stint with the Washington Wizards, Bibby signed with the Miami Heat in 2011, with whom he reached the 2011 NBA Finals as a starter.
+He finished his career with the New York Knicks during the 2011–12 season.

 Early life

 Bibby attended Shadow Mountain High School in Phoenix, and won an Arizona state championship as a point guard under coach Jerry Conner.
 He is the son of professional basketball player Henry Bibby and the nephew of Major League Baseball pitcher Jim Bibby.

 College career

-As a freshman at Arizona playing under coach Lute Olson, Bibby helped lead the Wildcats to the NCAA championship in 1997, scoring 19 points in the overtime, 84–79 NCAA Championship Game win versus the University of Kentucky and finished third in the voting for the 1998 Wooden Award.
+Although his father, former UCLA basketball star Henry Bibby, was named the head coach at USC when Bibby was a senior in high school, Bibby committed to Arizona.
+As a freshman playing under coach Lute Olson, Bibby helped lead the Wildcats to the NCAA championship in 1997, scoring 19 points in the overtime, 84–79 NCAA Championship Game win versus the University of Kentucky and finished third in the voting for the 1998 Wooden Award.
 He was selected to the ’97 All-Final Four Team, after also being named Pac-10 Freshman of the Year after posting averages of 13.5 ppg, 5.2 apg and 3.2 rpg.
 Bibby and his father are one of four father-son duos to each win an NCAA basketball championship.

 His sophomore year was just as impressive, as he was named Pac-10 Player of the Year (1997–98), after averaging 17.2 ppg, 5.7 apg, and 3.0 rpg (.464 FG%, .387 3FG%, .755 FT%).
 He started all 69 games during his Wildcat career and earned First-Team All-America honors after his sophomore campaign.

 Following his sophomore season, Bibby entered the 1998 NBA Draft and was seen as the favorite to be selected by the Los Angeles Clippers with the first overall pick, but was instead selected by the Vancouver Grizzlies with the second overall pick.